As-salaamu alaykum wa rahmatullahi wa barakatuh. (May the Peace, Mercy and Blessings of Allah be upon you)

 In the exegesis of the verse 57:20 above, Imam Qurtubi narrates advice of sayyidina Ali (عليه السلام) to Ammar (رضي الله عنه):

 This really shook Ammar, and he never thought of the world the way he thought prior to hearing this advice.
-I hope that this jolts us awak too, and may Allah guide us, and help us remember our purpose in this life and prevent us from getting waylaid by spending our time and resources for trivial pursuits.
+I hope that this jolts us awake too, and may Allah guide us, and help us remember our purpose in this life and prevent us from getting waylaid by spending our time and resources for trivial pursuits.

 Wa Allahu 'Alam (And Allah is the All-Knowing)